This article was originally published for Curious Cuisiniere. Updated January 2021.

 Amongst the classic flavours, my favourite tang yuan filling is peanut, hands down.

-There’s something about the textures: the oozing flow of crushed peanut and sugar, mixed with the chewiness of the glutinous rice skin.
-Especially when served warm with a light sugar-ginger syrup.
+There's something about all the different textures: the oozing flow of crushed peanut and sugar, chewiness of the glutinous rice skin.

-This Peanut Tang Yuan is vegan.
+This particular Peanut Tang Yuan is vegan.

 The tang yuan dough is very simple.
 There are only 2 ingredients for the tang yuan: